 Pockets opened his mouth, but then shut it again quickly.
 "Hmm," he said with a mischievous glint in his eyes, "I was going to tell you, but that might be more fun!"

 "Jerad!
 Quit flirting and move your crate!"
 Samantha called from behind him.

 Rochelle laughed aloud and stepped back.
 "Ah well, Jerad," she said flippantly, "it looks like I won't have to tickle torture you after all!"

 Pockets cast a glare over his shoulder at the Border collie.
 "Thanks a lot, Sam!" he called.
 Rochelle giggled and then helped him push his pallet up the ramp into her truck.

 Taro pulled on her work gloves and was about to start moving cargo when something pulled on the back of her mind.
 She knew that Merlin had taken Jiro off to a local hospital, but someone else seemed to be missing.
 She hopped up on top of one of the crates and then counted noses.
-Durant, Samantha, Ivy, Jasper and Jerad were present with her in the Hold, but she didn't see Connie anywhere.
+Durant, Samantha, Ivy, Jasper and Jerad were present, but she didn't see Connie anywhere.

 Durant had been left in the charge, but the cargo master was busy at the moment, so Taro took it upon herself to get their final crew member out there to help.
 She called for her on the intercom, but after several minutes of silence, there was no reply.

 Taro hated to leave the cargo deck when there was work to be done, but the nurse was contracted to help move crates along with everyone else.
 She took the lift up to the next deck and strode directly for the human's cabin.
 When there was no response to her knocking, she let herself into the unlocked compartment.
 Connie's things were all in place about the room, and the closet door was open, but of the nurse, there was no sign.
 She checked the sickbay next, and then went up to the recreation deck.